 - laundry fees if washing facilities aren't available

-- travel expenses, such as taking children to school or commuting to work
+- additional travel expenses, such as taking children to school or commuting to work

 - rehousing pets if the alternate accommodation isn't pet-friendly